sandguine/hidden_singles_public/README.md

 `data/rrn/sudoku_2x3_results.tsv`: log of metrics for RRN while training on 36-cell Sudoku puzzles `data/rrn/sudoku_3x3_results.tsv`: log of metrics for RRN while training on 81-cell Sudoku puzzles

-## Data Wrangling
+### Data Wrangling

 To process the participant data files after running the experiment, first store all participants' generated data into `data/raw`.
-Then run through the iPython Notebook in `python/scripts/Data Wrangler.ipynb`.
-Next, run through the R Markdown file in `r/data_wrangler.Rmd`.
+Then run through the `python/scripts/Data Wrangler.ipynb` iPython Notebook.
+Next, open `r/hidden_singles_public.Rproj` and run through the `data_wrangler.Rmd` R Markdown file.
 Note that the Rmd is not idempotent and should not be run more than once.
 To regenerate the data, run both the `ipynb` and `Rmd` each exactly once in that order.

+## Computational Models

+All computational models were written in Python and can be run by executing iPython Notebooks.

+`python/scripts/Hidden Markov Model`: code for training HMM to Practice Phase data.
+Saves output files to `data/hmm/` `python/scripts/RRN - Sudoku`: code for replicating Palm et al. (2016) results.
+Saves output files to `data/rrn/` `python/scripts/RRN - Sudoku 2x3`: code for replicating Palm et al. (2016) using simpler 36-cell puzzles.
+Saves output files to `data/rrn/`
+`python/scripts/RRN - Hidden Singles`: code for training and evaluating RRN and Digit-Invariant RRN to Hidden Singles puzzles.
+Saves output files to `data/rrn/`

+## Analyses and Figure Generation

+### R Files
+Analyses and data visualizations were done in R and can be run by executing R Markdown files.
+`.Rmd` files should be run within the `r/hidden_singles_public.Rproj` context.

+`practice_phase.Rmd`: code for analyzing Practice Phase data.
+`questionnaire.Rmd`: code for analyzing Questionnaire data, including education and free-response ratings.
+`recurrent_relational_network.Rmd`: code for analyzing RRN results.
+`test_phase.Rmd`: code for analyzing Test Phase data.
+Trains BRMS models that are cached into `r/cache/`.

+### Python Files
+Some figures were generated using Python.

+`python/scripts/Puzzle Figure Generator.ipynb`: code for generating Hidden Singles puzzle figures.
+`Screenshot Generator.ipynb`: code for taking screenshots of the React application.
+The app and Flask server must both be running locally.

+## Figures

+All figures included in the paper, as well as ones not included, can be found in the `figures` directory.

+## Other documents

+`documents/Sudoku Rater Instructions.pdf`: Instructions given the Questionnaire Raters.